petereon/beaupy/README.md

 Internal logic of `beaupy` is supported for all the major platforms (Windows, Linux, macOS).

-- For user input from console, `beaupy` relies on [pallets/click](https://github.com/pallets/click), authors of which claim for it to be to be OS Independent on their [PyPI page](https://pypi.org/project/click/), and [test against all the major platforms and Python versions](https://github.com/pallets/click/actions/runs/326780007)
+- For user input from console, `beaupy` relies on [petereon/yakh](https://github.com/petereon/yakh), which is tested against all the major platforms and Python versions.
 - For printing to console `beaupy` relies on [Textualize/rich](https://github.com/Textualize/rich), which [claims to support](https://github.com/Textualize/rich#compatibility) all the major platforms.

 ## Known Issues